Hylayis/SER322_Project/README.md

 ```
 C:\Apache24\htdocs.
 ```
 Then open your browser and navigate to http://localhost/index.php.
 This should take you to the home page.
+NOTE: If you changed your server to 8080, you may have to type in the link as http://localhost:8080/index.php